-A need exists to enhance Good Samaritan’s Emergency Department, creating a completely separate experience for pediatric patients and their families, and eventually, providing a larger state-of-the-art facility.
+A need existed to immediately enhance Good Samaritan’s Emergency Department, creating a completely separate experience for pediatric patients and their families, and eventually, providing a larger state-of-the-art facility.
 A redesign of the Emergency Department's waiting and triage areas has already allowed for better patient flow.
 The opening of the new Pediatric Emergency Department has provided a more distinct separation between the pediatric and adult waiting and treatment areas.
 Emergency treatment bays will be developed to alleviate overcrowding and provide a safe and secure environment for patients and their families.
 This enhanced Emergency Department will act as a bridge to a larger modernization project — the Patient Care Pavilion.

 To better shape the future of health care, Good Samaritan has developed plans for a Patient Care Pavilion providing health care solutions for the growing population on the south shore.
 This option was based off of data from a number of different sources, including a needs assessment that also identified many challenges related to the current campus facility, a long term and capacity analysis report from Kaufman Hall (a third party consultant specializing in health care) conceptualizing how a future health care facility should be structured, overall facility priorities, community needs and the current costs for construction.
 The total number of beds provided by Good Samaritan will not increase.
 Instead, it will remain 437 and stay current with the advancements in medical technology, insuring a wide variety of benefits to the residents of the south shore.

 The Patient Care Pavilion will be a new five-story addition with construction beginning at a time to-be-determined between 2021 and 2022 that will include: